 |Lab Course in Neurobiology and Behavior|

 |Behavioral Neuroendocrinology Seminar|

 | Senior Honors Thesis|

 A maximum of 10 credits of Directed Study (ZOOLOGY 299, ZOOLOGY 698, ZOOLOGY 699), Senior Thesis (ZOOLOGY 691, ZOOLOGY 692), or Senior Honors Thesis (ZOOLOGY 681, ZOOLOGY 682) count toward the 30 credits required for the major.

-A maximum of 6 credits of approved upper-level biological coursework not in the Department of Integrative Biology count toward the 30 credits required for the major.
+A maximum of 6 credits of approved non-ZOOLOGY subject courses count toward the 30 credits required for the major.

-Only 3 credits of ANAT&PHY 335 Physiology count toward approved upper-level biological coursework not in ZOOLOGY.
+Only 3 credits of ANAT&PHY 335 Physiology count toward the 6 credits of approved non-ZOOLOGY subject courses.

 Residence and quality of work

 - 2.000 GPA in all ZOOLOGY and major courses

 - 2.000 GPA on 15 Upper Level major credits, taken in Residence 5